Alternate Names: Calcined Rutile, Light Rutile, Rutile Ceramic

 A closeup of a cone 10R rutile blue (it is highlighted in the video: A Broken Glaze Meets Insight-Live and a Magic Material).
 Beautiful glazes like this, especially rutile blues, often have serious issues (like blistering, crazing), but they can be fixed.

-These are GA6-C Alberta Slip floating blue, AMACO Potter's Choice PC-20 Blue Rutile, GR6-M Ravenscrag floating blue.
+These are GA6-C Alberta Slip floating blue (left), AMACO Potter's Choice PC-20 Blue Rutile (center), GR6-M Ravenscrag floating blue (right).
 The clay is M390.
 The firing is cone 6, the schedule is C6DHSC (drop-and-hold, slow cool).
-The inside is GA6-B. The two on the left develop the blue color because of the slow-cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
-The centre one is a bottled commercial product, it was painted on in three coats.
-The result is quite compelling, this is a good place to start if you want the rutile-blue effect.
+All of these recipes are descendants and improvements of the 50-year-old original G2826R floating blue.
+The inside glaze on these mugs is GA6-B. The two on the left develop the blue color because of the slow cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
 Remember, these work best on dark-burning bodies.

 Generic materials are those with no brand name.
 Normally they are theoretical, the chemistry portrays what a specimen would be if it had no contamination.
 Generic materials are helpful in educational situations where students need to study material theory (later they graduate to dealing with real world materials).
 They are also helpful where the chemistry of an actual material is not known.
 Often the accuracy of calculations is sufficient using generic materials.